top of page

 What this method is not:

-• It is not motivational coaching.
+• It is not motivational coaching (we don't do pep talks)

-• It is not therapy in disguise.
+• It is not therapy in disguise (though it can work well in tandem)

-• It is not about fixing you.
+• It is not about fixing what's "wrong" with you (nothing is wrong with you!)

 Components of The Method: